 How To Apply To Each of the Apprenticeships:

 First, phone to make sure we still have an opening.
 If we have, we'll ask for a Letter of Intent that should include: 1. your skills and history 2. what you plan to do with this experience 3.
 Most Important, we need to hear how you think an apprenticeship with us will affect: A. Your personal development B. Society in general C. The global ecosystem 4. what your other options are With your letter of intent, please send a recent photo and a $100 processing fee (cash or postal money order bought from the Post Office) - deductable against apprentice fees if you are accepted.
 We'd like phone numbers of two references with whom you have worked or lived.
 Then, we'll talk with you by phone.
 If you're accepted you will need to send a nonrefundable deposit within 24 hours via a Postal Money Order or cash.
 We do not accept checks or bank drafts, or cashier's checks.
 Please contact us directly for payment options.
 The remaining money will be paid on arrival at the Center.
 Phone us to confirm you have mailed your deposit.
 We will schedule a trial period and will evaluate at the end of the 1st month.
 If this placement in not in the best interests of both student and Center we will refund your fee minus the Non Refundable Deposit.
 We will not give you any refund after the 1st month.
 Normally you will work/learn a 5-6 day week, 7am to dark, long hours, often with a long lunch break.
-We expect you to be focused and productive and take interest in every aspect of life at the Center.
+We expect you to be focused and productive and take interest in every aspect of co-camping at the Center.
 You're expected to help cook, maintain buildings and grounds, give tours, run errands, do repairs, etc. Self-motivation and good listening skills are important.

 3 meals a day, mostly vegan/vegetarian and organic.
 Your fee pays for involvement and some instruction, not gourmet specialties, so expect basic nutritious fare, nothing fancy.
 We can't cater to special diets yet there will be a range of options at most meals.
 Our policy is to use our own produce and purchased bulk supplies rather than buy packaging, buy local whenever possible, and avoid animal fats, products from distant producers and food with poisons on it.